opentelekomcloud/opentelekomcloud-functiongraph-java/doc/source/devguide/event_function/logging/logging_log4j.rst

    The provided ``RunTimeLogger`` will add the requestId to the log output (see: see: :ref:`logging-ref`).

-   Using a logging framework the user is responible for adding the ``requestId`` to the log output.
+   Using a logging framework the user is responsible for adding the ``requestId`` to the log output.
    This can be achieved by using ThreadContext object.